-With her experience working with children as a pediatric nurse for 11 years, Mrs. Cooley is eager to forward information to parents that will improve student health and reduce barriers to learning.
+With her experience working with children as a pediatric nurse for 11 years, Ms. Denton is eager to forward information to parents that will improve student health and reduce barriers to learning.
 Therefore, she researches information for families, teachers, and students with the purpose of encouraging practices that address the challenges faced by school environments.
 Below is information she hopes will assist families in remaining healthy and safe throughout the upcoming school year.

 About Sleep for Children